 Things you can do to protect your skin include:

-- keep the skin moisturised using a non-perfumed moisturiser
+- keeping the skin moisturised using a non-perfumed moisturiser

-- wear long sleeved garments, trousers, gloves and shoes when gardening
+- wearing long sleeved garments, trousers, gloves and shoes when gardening

-- take care to avoid cuts or burns when cooking
+- taking care to avoid cuts or burns when cooking

 See your doctor as soon as possible if you think you may have a skin infection.
 Symptoms of this can include redness, swelling, pain or oozing, or feeling generally unwell.